 For an interim period, Paul Thiersch (1879–1928), the vice-chancellor of Burg Giebichenstein University of Art and Design, took over as the museum director before Alois J. Schardt (1889–1955) was officially appointed to the position.
 Under Thiersch, the collection of paintings was no longer presented on Grosser Berlin square; in 1921 it was moved to the domed hall, completed in 1917.
 This meant that the collections of fine and applied arts were united in the Moritzburg for the first time, on a permanent basis.

-Schardt followed in Sauerlandt's tradition of focusing the collections on modernist and contemporary art, while adding important takes on abstract art, including works by El Lissitzky, Paul Klee and Wassily Kandinsky.
+Schardt followed in Sauerlandt's tradition of focusing the collections on contemporary art, while adding important takes on abstract art, including works by El Lissitzky, Paul Klee and Wassily Kandinsky.
 In addition to his progressive collection policy, like his predecessors Schardt also shaped the history of the museum through an innovative presentation concept.
 As well as introducing artificial light and attempting to create a relatively stylistically neutral spatial setting in which to present the works, Schardt experimented with walls painted in different colours to underline the effect the works of art had on viewers.